 Our learning in the gospel is our responsibility.
 The Church has shouldered much of that burden for too many years, and the time has come to put the job back into the laps of the members.
 The question that will be answered in the course of this year is why it is so important that we learn for ourselves.
 The days of relying on someone else’s light and knowledge are drawing to a close.
 We must learn to stand on our own two spiritual feet and figure out how to gain the knowledge discovered by all the prophets past and present the same way they gained their knowledge.
 I hope your knee pads are in good repair.

 As the first in the series of weekly lessons, the format for this lesson is unlike any that will follow.
 I had a lot I felt needed saying.
-Please note that in the top right of your screen, just above the image for this article is a small PDF Button icon.
-This will allow you to print this article to any printer to which you are currently connected.
-This icon is available in every article on this website.
 I suggest you print this article and divide its contents into at least five parts so you can cover one part each day for your study time.

 The purpose of these articles